WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### Samples and Documentation
 We've updated and standardized all of the sample projects in Meadow.Foundation to match the latest template.
 And we've invested heavily in our docs, you'll notice we've added details and wiring diagrams for most of our peripheral docs.

+### Updating

+You'll need to flash new Meadow.OS binaries to your device, upgrade your IDE extension(s), and if you use the Meadow.CLI, you'll also need to download and use the latest version of that as well.
+All files can be found on the [downloads](/Meadow/Getting_Started/Downloads/) page.

 ## Beta 3.5

 This is quite a big release with new features, including UART, and a major overhaul to Meadow.Foundation.
 We also launched a new developer site and added docs for Meadow.CLI.